janebmckenna/Milestone-Project2/testing.md

 |Loss Screen - Hangman|Click Play Again|Loss screen disappears and a new Hangman game is displayed|Pass|
 |Win Screen - Adds & Equals|Click Play Again|Win screen disappears and a new Adds & Equals game is displayed|Pass|
 |Loss Screen - Adds & Equals|Click Play Again|Loss screen disappears and a new Adds & Equals game is displayed|Pass|

+## Jest

+I considered using jest to test my project but in the end decided that I would manually test on this occassion and practice using jest on another project using a strictly test driven development approach and red, green, refactor.
+On this project I kept jumping to the code I belived was the solution and I felt I needed to slow down and practice with Jest before using for a milestone/time senstive project.

 ## User Story Validation